ethyca/fides/clients/fides-js/docs/interfaces/FidesOptions.md

 • **fides\_clear\_cookie**: `boolean`

-When `true`, shows fides.js overlay UI on refresh.
-This deletes the fides_consent cookie as if no preferences have been saved.
+When `true`, shows fides.js overlay UI on load.
+This deletes the fides_consent cookie as if no preferences have been saved on reload.

 Defaults to `false`.

-___